Click here to return to homepage

 At its meeting on 2 January 2002, the DSB adopted the Appellate Body report and the Panel report, as upheld by the Appellate Body report.

-On 30 June 2003, the EC and the US informed the DSB that they had mutually agreed to modify the reasonable period of time for the US to implement the recommendations and rulings of the DSB, so as to expire on 31 December 2003.
+On 30 June 2003, the European Communities and the United States informed the DSB that they had mutually agreed to modify the reasonable period of time for the United States to implement the recommendations and rulings of the DSB, so as to expire on 31 December 2003.